 Another option you can consider is switching to a semi-auto rifle.
 The reduction in recoil is a little harder to calculate but switching to a semi-auto works similar to a recoil pad.
 While you can’t cheat Newton’s law, the semi-auto helps spread the recoil over a longer amount of time so the gun will feel like it kicks less.

 According to Chuck Hawks, “Recoil is caused by two factors.
 The first is the bullet itself, which cannot be interfered with.
 The second is the expanding powder gasses that are pushing the bullet and must also exit the barrel.
 Muzzle brakes reduce recoil by diverting part of these gasses to the side so that they do not add to the rearward recoil.”
 Adding a muzzle break to a gun reduces the recoil by as much as 40-50%.

 The downside to muzzle brakes is that they are loud, so loud they can cause temporary deafness and permanent hearing damage.
 For this reason, many states do not allow hunters to use guns with muzzle brakes.

-If you want to add a muzzle brake to your hunting rifle and your state allows it, you will need the help of a gunsmith.
-The gunsmith will either machine a brake directly into your existing barrel or they will thread the end of your barrel so you can install an aftermarket brake like this one from Midwest Industries [link to Cabelas].
+If you want to add a muzzle brake to your deer hunting rifle and your state allows it, you will need the help of a gunsmith.
+The gunsmith will either machine a brake directly into your existing barrel or they will thread the end of your barrel so you can install an aftermarket brake like this one from Midwest Industries.